bshetti/aws-vmworld-2017/README.md

 8. Restart services:

     * Restart HAProxy on the Web tier instances.
+Note that you _can't_ just use `sudo service haproxy restart` here; you must manually kill the HAProxy process(es) and restart them.
+Use `ps aux` to find the HAProxy PID; this command will also show how to restart HAProxy.
     * Restart Django on the App tier instances.
+Use `ps aux` to find the Python processes and kill them; then use `sudo djangostart.sh` to restart Django.
     * Restart HAProxy on the DB Load Balancer instance.
+Using `sudo service haproxy restart` works fine here.

 You should be ready to go!